How to Earn Interest on Crypto in 2023

 Who Should Use Their Crypto to Earn Passive Income?

-• People who are familiar with crypto wallets: You can earn a yield with crypto on several exchanges, but if you want to venture into DeFi, you’ll need a trusted crypto wallet like MetaMask and a solid understanding of wallet safety.
+• People who are familiar with crypto wallets: You can earn a yield with crypto on several popular exchanges, but if you want to venture into DeFi, you’ll need a trusted crypto wallet like MetaMask and a solid understanding of wallet safety.

 • People willing to do research: That old saying about things that seem too good to be true applies to crypto yields as well.
 There are some crazy high yields out there, but many times they aren’t sustainable.
 In other cases, they might be outright scams.
 Do your research before risking your crypto.